This page may contain affiliate links or links from our sponsors.

 Do you want to set up google analytics WordPress code on the dashboard?
 If you are running a WordPress website or blog then you would like to display your Web analytics report about how many visitors are coming to your WordPress website or what content read on a WordPress website.
 So in this article, we will explain to you the best google analytics WordPress tool for your site analytics, which is the free web analytics WordPress tool created by Google.

 What are Google Analytics WordPress tools?

-Google Analytics WordPress tools are a free web analytics tools.
+Google Analytics WordPress tools are free web analytics tools.
 Which reports more like website traffic, conversions, user behavior, and more.
-This is the most popular web analytics tools in the website tracker.
+This is the most popular web analytics tool in the website tracker.

-Why Google Analytics tools important for WordPress websites?
+Why are Google Analytics tools important for WordPress websites?

 After creating a WordPress site, the most important thing for you is how people use your site, what they are looking for, where they are coming from, and what content you are using more on your website.